nikhilm/muzicast/docs/usermanual/source/using/register.rst

 User Accounts
 =============

-A user account allows frequent users of a ProjectName server to create and share playlists, save them and modify them later.
+A user account allows frequent users of a Muzicast server to create and share playlists, save them and modify them later.

 .. todo:: do we allow uploads!?